Sovereign-Labs/sovereign-sdk/module-system/sov-modules-api/README.md

    extended with other useful methods, such as `batch_hash()`, and more.
 This crate defines also the default implementation for the `Context` trait.

-1. The `Genesis` trait: Defines how the Rollup is initialized during deployment phase.
+1. The `Genesis` trait: Defines how the rollup is initialized during deployment phase.

 1. The `DispatchCall` trait: Defines how messages are forwarded to the appropriate module and how the call message is executed.
 The implementation of this trait can be generated automatically using a macro.